PaulHancock/MWA-fast-image-transients/README.md

   - run cotter (always)
   - if calname is set then create a calibration solution from this data and stop
   - if calid is set then apply the calibration solution from calid and then create an image (see `obs_image.sh`)

-If dependency is not passed or has fewer than 4 digits then it is ingored.
-That means that you can pass `0` for the dependency and it is ignored.
-This is useful for when you want to supply the clibrator ID and name but don't wnat to set a dependency.

 ### obs_cotter.sh
 usage: